RedisTimeSeries/RedisTimeSeries/docs/commands/ts.del.md

 ## Return value

-Integer reply: The number of samples that were deleted.
+@integer-reply: The number of samples that were deleted.

 ## Examples